Colelyman/colelyman.github.io/_posts/cs418/2016-11-7-Genome-Mapping-Post-Processing.md

 ---
 title: Genome Mapping Post Processing
 layout: post
-tags: cs418, genome mapping
+tags: school, genome mapping
-categories: school
+categories: cs418
 ---

 So you have mapped your reads to the reference genome, but what comes next?